No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Introduction

-Building on these advances, we introduce RoVTL, \textbf{Ro}bust \textbf{V}ision-\textbf{T}abular \textbf{L}earning, designed to deliver consistent performance across varying levels of tabular data availability.
+To fill the gap between the two strategies, we introduce RoVTL, \textbf{Ro}bust \textbf{V}ision-\textbf{T}abular \textbf{L}earning, designed to deliver consistent performance across varying levels of tabular data availability.
 RoVTL maintains strong image-only capability while effectively leveraging tabular data when present.
-Our method is composed of two main steps: (1) We employ multimodal contrastive pretraining to learn vision and tabular encoders, introducing \textit{data missingness} as an augmentation strategy to improve robustness to incomplete tabular inputs.
-(2) We fuse multimodal features through a gated cross-attention mechanism that adaptively controls the influence of tabular data on the joint embeddings.
-To handle missing tabular entries, we propose the Tabular More vs. Fewer loss (TabMoFe), which adapts the More vs. Fewer loss~\cite{li2025simmlm}, originally designed for missing modalities, to address incomplete tabular attributes.
-We incorporate disentangled gradient learning (DGL) \cite{wei2025boosting} to ensure effective optimization of the encoders during downstream training.
+Our method is composed of two main steps: (1) We employ multimodal contrastive pretraining for our vision and tabular encoders, introducing \textit{data missingness} as an augmentation strategy to improve robustness to incomplete tabular inputs.
+(2) We further employ the \textit{data missingness} into the fine-tuning strategy, amplifying its effectiveness by proposing Tabular More vs. Fewer Loss (TabMoFe), which ranks the performance according to the number of present tabular attributes.
+The multimodal features are fused through a gated cross-attention mechanism that adaptively controls the influence of tabular data on the joint embeddings.

 We conduct extensive experiments to evaluate the effectiveness of our proposed method on both classification and regression tasks across varying tabular data completeness scenarios.
 Specifically, we use cardiac MR images and clinical data from the UK Biobank \cite{sudlow2015uk} to assess performance on the challenging tasks of cardiovascular artery disease (CAD) classification and body mass index (BMI) regression.
-To examine the generalizability of our pretrained encoders, we further evaluate cardiac disease classification on a public external dataset \cite{campello2021multi}.
+To assess the transferability of our pretrained encoders to settings with limited tabular attribute availability, we further evaluate cardiac disease classification on a public external dataset \cite{campello2021multi}.
 In addition, we demonstrate that our framework seamlessly transfers to non-medical domains by evaluating it on a car advertisements dataset \cite{huang2023dvmcarlargescaleautomotivedataset}, showing its adaptability to natural vision-tabular settings.